Hybrid operating room: Emergency care

 For the treatment of trauma patients, every minute counts.
-Patients with severe bleeding after car accidents, explosions, gunshot wounds or aortic dissections, etc. need immediate care due to the life-threatening blood loss.
+Patients with severe bleeding after car accidents, explosions, gunshot wounds, aortic dissections, etc. need immediate care due to the life-threatening blood loss.
 In a hybrid operating room both open and endovascular treatment of the patient can be performed.
 For example, the tension in the brain due to a severe haemorrhage can be relieved and the aneurysm can be coiled.
 The concept of placing the emergency patient on an operating table as soon as he/she enters the hospital, if stable perform a trauma scan in the CT or if unstable immediate procedure in the hybrid operating room without having to reposition the patient can save valuable time and reduce risk of further injury.